MW 10x1.5 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Furthermore, small elements of these products have the potential to complicate diagnosis when they are in the body.
+- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these products can be problematic in medical diagnosis in case of swallowing.

 Handle with Care: Neodymium Magnets